globalwordnet/schemas/index.md

             major.minor format)
 * url: A URL for your project homepage
 * citation: The paper to cite for this resource
+* logo: A link to a Logo (Image URL) for this project

 Extra properties may be included from Dublin core and in addition